• Skip to main content

 [Ed. note: Since this article was written, Ayoob released a new book called Deadly Force: Understanding Your Right to Self Defense.
 This new book is essentially an updated and expanded version of In the Gravest Extreme and should be referred to now.]

 Additionally, Ayoob suggests the book Stressfire for learning how to shoot under extreme stress.
 I also suggest the video of the same name.
 I read Stressfire many years ago, and learned a lot from it.
-However, when I picked up the Stressfire video last year, it was a significant step forward in understanding the shooting concepts Ayoob puts forth.
+However, when I picked up the Stressfire video recently, it was a significant step forward in understanding the shooting concepts Ayoob puts forth.

 Books on Concealed Carry by Others

-Grant Cunningham is a solid, reality based firearms instructor and author.
+Grant Cunningham is a solid, reality-based firearms instructor and author.
 I’ve had the opportunity to spend time with him, and I have a very high opinion of him and his teaching.
 He has several good books that I recommend checking out.

 The first is Defensive Revolver Fundamentals.
 This is a revolver book that is focused on self-defense.
 I’ve got this book in my library and will be writing a review on it shortly.
 It is an excellent concealed carry book.